 For example, flossing removes food from between the teeth before it turns to plaque and is an effective way to improve blood flow and reduce inflammation in the gums.

-You might also like to consider investing in an electric toothbrush.
+You might also like to invest in an electric toothbrush.
 Studies have shown that these are more effective at reducing plaque and gingivitis than manual brushing.

 Drinking more tap water and adding more fruit and vegetables to your diet is also helpful.